openvinotoolkit/openvino/docs/notebooks/211-speech-to-text-with-output.rst

     ie = Core()

-You may run the network on multiple devices.
-By default, it will load the model on CPU (you can choose manually CPU, GPU, etc.) or let the engine choose the best available device (AUTO).
+You may run the model on multiple devices.
+By default, it will load the model on CPU (you can choose manually CPU, GPU etc.) or let the engine choose the best available device (AUTO).

 To list all available devices that can be used, run ``print(ie.available_devices)`` command.